SC428 - Link Design and Modeling for Intra Data Center Optical Interconnects

 Short Course Benefits:

-• Understand the components of short multimode fiber links
+- Understand the components of intra data center optical links

-• Choose suitable models for various components of the link to be use in the design phase
+- Evaluate and choose suitable models for various components of the link (SMF or MMF) to be used in the design phase

-• Get in depth insight in multimode fiber propagation, including launch conditions and connector effects
+- Get in depth insight in multimode fiber propagation, including launch conditions and connector effects and understand of impact of signal dependent noises in multimode and single mode fiber links

-• Learn the advantages and disadvantages of advanced modulation formats in short optical interconnects
+- Discuss the advantages and disadvantages of advanced modulation formats in data center optical interconnects

 Short Course Audience:

-This beginner-intermediate course is intended for engineers and scientists working on short optical interconnects in data centers as well as those working on components and subsystems interested in developing an expertise in link design.
-The course also addresses academic researchers and graduate students with basic knowledge on multimode fiber modeling and propagation, and link power budgeting.
+This beginner-intermediate course is intended for engineers and scientists working on intra data center optical interconnects as well as those working on components and subsystems interested in developing an expertise in link design.
+The course also addresses academic researchers and graduate students with basic knowledge on multimode and single mode fiber modeling and propagation, and link power budgeting.
 Some basic understanding of optical communication systems is helpful, but is not a pre-requisite.